dhconnelly/rtreego/README.md

 	// Get a slice of the objects in rt that are contained inside bb: results = rt.SearchContained(bb)

+### Filters

+You can filter out values during searches by implementing the Filter interface.

+  type Filter interface {
+		Filter(results []Spatial, object Spatial) (refuse, abort bool) }

+A filter for limiting results by result count is included in the package.

+	// maximum of three results will be returned tree.SearchIntersect(bb, NewLimitFilter(3))

 Nearest-neighbor queries find the objects in a tree closest to a specified query point.